govau/design-system-site/content/components/direction-links/rationale/span.md

 The arrow icon is a visual cue and not necessary information for a screen reader user.

-Because of this, the arrow icon is now added by `css` inside a `<span>` attribute with an `aria-hidden` attribute set to `true`, this hides the arrow icon from a screen reader.
+Because of this, the arrow icon is now added by `css` inside a `<span>` attribute with an `aria-hidden` attribute set to `true`.
+This prevents the arrow icon from being read by a screen reader.